Square360/Copilot-Drupal-Instructions/docs/PACKAGE-SUMMARY.md

 The package is complete and ready to be published to GitHub.
 Follow the steps in **NEXT-STEPS.md** to:
 1. Create the GitHub repository
 2. Tag the first release
-3. Install in Yale Health and other projects
+3. Install in your Drupal projects
 4. Share with the Square360 team

 ## 📞 Questions?